GeniousIlyaBar/Coding_Works/README.md

 # Coding_Works
-# This repository includes my coding works and projects&
+# This repository includes my coding works and projects.